 how long are play therapy sessions?

-Play therapy sessions are between 30 and 40 minutes – depending on the developmental age of the child.
+Play therapy sessions are usually 40 minutes long, but are sometimes shorter depending on the developmental age of the child.

 where does therapy take place?